SteamTown (themed area)

-SteamTown is a Victorian-era steampunk universe themed section at Six Flags America in Woodmore, Maryland.
+SteamTown was a Victorian-era steampunk universe themed section at Six Flags America in Woodmore, Maryland.
 It opened on June 22, 2024, replacing the former Coyote Creek section of the park.

 Backstory

 "After many years as a bustling mining town, the gold of Coyote Creek had dried up.
 A new, mystery investor has come to town and has big plans for the abandoned location."

 Professor Screamore was unveiled as the mystery buyer, transforming it with his fantastical inventions.

 History

 Before SteamTown, the area it now stands on was previously, a Coyote Creek theme area from 1994 until 2022.
 In 2022, Coyote Creek was closed and transformed to SteamTown in 2024 as a new original theme that included a new ride and attractions called SteamWhirler and SteamHeist.
 Other rides were rebranded, such as the Mind Eraser and Renegade Rapids.